 The Power of Steam

-Once you discover the powerful tool that is steam, you won’t be able to live without it.
-Steam irons are already a popular and user-friendly alternative to conventional irons, and for good reason.
+Once you discover the power of steam, you won’t be able to live without it.
 When harnessed correctly, steam can do so many useful things, including improving the performance of dishwashers, washing machines, dryers, and ovens.
-A great example is this Renaissance 30″ Single Wall Oven, by Dacor which utilizes GreenClean™ steam cleaning technology.
+A great example is this Renaissance 30″ Single Wall Oven, by Dacor, which utilizes GreenClean™ steam cleaning technology.
 Visit the Tasco Appliances website to read more about The Power of Steam.

 Induction Technology

-Gas-powered ranges and cooktops are definitely more prevalent than induction technology but there are more than a few distinct benefits of opting for the latter.
-Induction technology makes for safer and faster cooking, with a more even distribution of heat and a more contemporary aesthetic.
-Take this 15″ Transitional Induction Cooktop by Wolf, for example.
-In addition to a sleek and contemporary design, this cooktop features magnetic induction technology, cookware sensing, and illuminated touch controls.
-It also boasts a 40 percent faster response time.
-Visit the Tasco Appliances website to read more about Gas vs. Induction.
+Induction technology makes for safer and faster cooking and even distribution of heat.
+Take this 15″ Transitional Induction Cooktop by Wolf.
+In addition to a sleek and contemporary design, the Wolf cooktop features magnetic induction technology, cookware sensing, illuminated touch controls, and a 40 percent faster response time.
+Visit the Tasco Appliances website to read more about Gas vs. Induction

 Environmental Consciousness

-Did you know that appliances account for up 12 per cent of energy consumption in Canadian households?
-While energy efficiency in appliances isn’t a new concept, appliance manufacturers continue to bring new and better technologies to the marketplace, giving you more energy efficient options then ever before!
-Purchasing appliances with an ENERGYSTAR label is one simple and effective way to mitigate your part in that consumption.
-On average, an ENERGYSTAR rated refrigerator uses 10 per cent less energy than a standard model.
+Appliances account for roughly 12 percent of energy consumption in Canadian households.
+Purchasing appliances with an ENERGYSTAR label is one simple and effective way to lessen your consumption.
+On average, an ENERGYSTAR rated refrigerator uses 10 percent less energy than a standard model, making ENERGYSTAR the obvious choice.